- Search The Registry

 - Teacher’s Forum

 - About Us

 Cal Jones was born on this date in 1933.
 He was a Black college and professional football player.

-On December 9, 1956, Jones overslept his scheduled morning flight from Vancouver, so he scheduled an afternoon flight to stop at Calgary then travel to Winnipeg.
-His flight on Trans-Canada Air Lines Flight 810, from Vancouver to Calgary crashed at Slesse Mountain killing all 62 people aboard.
-The Iowa Hawkeye team heard of Jones's death as they prepared for the Rose Bowl against Oregon State.
+On December 9, 1956, Jones overslept his morning flight from Vancouver, so he scheduled an afternoon flight to stop at Calgary and then travel to Winnipeg.
+His flight on Trans-Canada Air Lines Flight 810, from Vancouver to Calgary, crashed at Slesse Mountain, killing all 62 people aboard.
+The Iowa Hawkeye team heard Jones's death as they prepared for the Rose Bowl against Oregon State.
 The team dedicated Iowa's first Rose Bowl appearance to Cal's memory and won the game, 35–19.
 The University sent the game ball to his mother in Steubenville.

 Cal Jones is currently the only three-time first-team All-American in Iowa history, and Jones was inducted into the Iowa Sports Hall of Fame in 1971 and the College Football Hall of Fame in 1980.
 In 1989, Iowa fans selected an all-time University of Iowa football team during the 100th-anniversary celebration of Iowa football, and Cal Jones was selected to the team as a lineman.
 And the University of Iowa retired Cal Jones' #62.
 Jones is one of only two players so honored.
 The street where Steubenville High School's Harding Stadium is located is named in Calvin Jones' honor.